Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Value function Lower Bound

-\end{theorem} \begin{proof} i) Notice that as $\gamma_{0,k}(z_k)$ increases, the ambiguity set enlarges, thus the optimal value of one-step DRPP under eigenvector constraint should monotonously decrease.
-Since the upper bound of $\gamma_{0,k}(z_k)$, i.e., $\Gamma_{0,k}$, is independent of $z_k$, one can still use \eqref{eq:dp} to derive a lower bound.
+\end{theorem} \begin{proof} i) Notice that as $\gamma_{0}(z)$ increases, the ambiguity set enlarges, thus the optimal value of one-step DRPP under eigenvector constraint should monotonously decrease.
+Since the upper bound of $\gamma_{0}(z)$, i.e., $\Gamma_{0}$, is independent of $z$, one can still use \eqref{eq:bellman} to derive a lower bound.

 ii) Subtracting this lower bound from the upper bound in Theorem \ref{cor:upper}, one immediately gets an upper bound of the optimality gap for Eig-DRPP.
-As illustrated in \eqref{eq:optimality_gap}, $\circled{1}$ comes from the upper bound, which is determined by $\gamma_{2,k}$ and the determinant of $\bar{\Sigma}_k$.
-While $\circled{2}$ comes from the lower bound, which is jointly determined by $\Gamma_{0,k}, \gamma_{1,k}, \gamma_{2,k}$ and the eigenvalues of $\bar{\Sigma}_k$ by solving $\mathbf{P}_3$. \end{proof} \begin{remark} Similar to the upper bound, this lower bound can also be computed offline because it only depends on the ambiguity sets $\mathcal{I}_{0:T-1}$.
-It can be used to verify whether the current ambiguity set is too optimistic by comparing it with the real-time performance of an Eig-DRPP predictor in practice: if the scores always stay lower than this lower bound, one can suspect that the ambiguity set is too small. \end{remark}
+As illustrated in \eqref{eq:optimality_gap}, $\circled{1}$ comes from the upper bound, which is determined by $\gamma_{2}$ and the determinant of $\bar{\Sigma}_t$.
+While $\circled{2}$ comes from the lower bound, which is jointly determined by $\gamma_{0}, \gamma_1, \gamma_{2}$ and the eigenvalues of $\bar{\Sigma}_t$ by solving $\mathbf{P}_3$. \end{proof} The proposed DRPP predictors can be naturally integrated into SMPC.
+In particular, the Noise-DRPP predictor provides a closed-form Gaussian predictive model that can be used to construct distributionally robust chance constraints.
+The Eig-DRPP predictor, while computationally more involved, can serve as an offline surrogate to characterize the trade-off between robustness and conservatism in SMPC design.